 The statutory bodies that we would enter discussions with and serve notices to are: Defra, EA, Natural England, District Councils in the affected area, other water undertakers, and National Park authorities (as necessary).
 There a numerous other non-statutory stakeholders that are relevant to each individual drought permit/order who we would engage with including, but not limited to, area specific angling clubs, non-household users of water and non-governmental organisations.
-We would check and update (if necessary) our stakeholder lists early in the drought permit preparation process whilst in trigger level 1(b).
+We would update / collate our stakeholder lists early in the drought permit preparation process whilst in trigger level 1(b).